-The ideal behind any improvement or modification is to increase the thermal efficiency of the power plant.
+The idea behind any improvement or modification is to increase the thermal efficiency of the power plant.
 Thus thermal efficiency improvement techniques are:

 - By increasing steam temperature entering the turbine

-By the help of T-s diagram the effect of lowering the condenser pressure on the performance of the cycle can be seen and understood.
+With the help of the T-s diagram, the effect of lowering the condenser pressure on the performance of the cycle can be seen and understood.

 In the above T-s diagram it can be easily seen that the coloured area is the increase in net work out put on account of lowering the condenser pressure from P4 to P4’.